 - 3.3.1.
 A Member of the Board of Directors shall be deemed to be of good repute and of honesty and integrity if there are no objective and demonstrable grounds to suggest otherwise, in particular taking into account the relevant available information on the factors or situations listed in paragraphs 3.3.2 to 3.3.4.
 The assessment of reputation, honesty and integrity shall also consider the impact of the cumulative effects of minor incidents on a Member's reputation. - 3.3.2.
-Without prejudice to any fundamental rights, any relevant criminal or administrative records should be taken into account for the assessment of good repute, honesty and integrity, considering the type of conviction or indictment, the role of the individual involved, the penalty received, the phase of the judicial process reached, the evidential weight of the findings and any rehabilitation measures that have taken effect.
-The surrounding circumstances, including mitigating factors, the seriousness of any relevant offense or administrative or supervisory action, the time elapsed since the offense, the Member's conduct since the offense or action and the relevance of the offense or action to the Member's role should be considered.
+Without prejudice to any fundamental rights, any relevant criminal or administrative records should be taken into account for the assessment of good repute, honesty and integrity, considering the type of conviction or indictment, the role of the individual involved, the penalty received, the phase of the judicial process reached and any rehabilitation measures that have taken effect.
+The surrounding circumstances, including mitigating factors, the seriousness of any relevant offence or administrative or supervisory action, the time elapsed since the offense, the Member's conduct since the offense or action and the relevance of the offense or action to the Member's role should be considered.
 Any relevant criminal or administrative records should be taken into account, considering periods of limitation in force in the national law. - 3.3.3.
-Without prejudice to the presumption of innocence applicable to criminal proceedings, and other fundamental rights, at least the following factors should be considered in the assessment of reputation, honesty and integrity: - a. convictions or ongoing prosecutions for a criminal offense, in particular: - offenses under the laws governing financial activities or concerning securities markets or financial instruments, including laws on money laundering and terrorism financing or any of the predicate offenses to Money Laundering (ML), corruption, market manipulation or insider dealing and usury; - ii. offenses of dishonesty, fraud or other financial crime; - iii. tax offenses, whether committed directly or indirectly, including through illicit dividend arbitrage schemes; - iv. other offenses under legislation relating to companies, bankruptcy, insolvency or consumer protection:
+Without prejudice to the presumption of innocence applicable to criminal proceedings, and other fundamental rights, at least the following factors should be considered in the assessment of reputation, honesty and integrity: - a. convictions or ongoing prosecutions for a criminal offense, in particular: - offenses under the laws governing financial activities or concerning securities markets or financial instruments, including laws on money laundering and terrorism financing or any of the predicate offences to ML, corruption, market manipulation or insider dealing and usury; - ii. offenses of dishonesty, fraud or other financial crime; - iii. tax offenses whether committed directly or indirectly, including through illicit dividend arbitrage schemes; and

-- b. other relevant current or past findings and measures taken by any regulatory or professional body for non-compliance with any relevant provisions governing financial, securities or insurance activities or any of the matters in point a. above. - 3.3.4.
+- iv. other offenses under legislation relating to companies, bankruptcy, insolvency or consumer protection; - b. other relevant current or past findings and measures taken by any regulatory or professional body for non-compliance with any relevant provisions governing financial, securities or insurance activities or any of the matters in paragraph a. above. - 3.3.4.
 A Member of the Board of Directors shall uphold high standards of integrity and honesty.
-At least the following factors should also be considered in the assessment of reputation, honesty and integrity: - a. any evidence that the person has not been transparent, open and cooperative in his/her dealings with the competent authorities; - b. refusal, revocation, withdrawal or expulsion of any registration, authorization, membership, or license to carry out a trade, business or profession; - c. the reasons for any dismissal from employment or from any position of trust, fiduciary relationship or similar situation, or for having been asked to resign from employment in such a position; - d. disqualification by any relevant competent authority from acting as a Member of the Board of Directors, including persons who effectively direct the business of an entity: - any other evidence or serious allegation based on relevant, credible and reliable information that suggests that the person acts in a manner that is not in line with high standards of conduct; - f. whether or not an assessment of reputation of the appointee as an acquirer or a person who directs the business of the Company has already been conducted by another competent authority (including the identity of that authority, the date of the assessment and evidence of the outcome of this assessment) and the consent of the individual where required to seek such information to be able to process and use the provided information for the suitability assessment; - g. whether or not any previous assessment of the appointee by an authority from another, non-financial, sector has already been conducted (including the identity of that authority and evidence of the outcome of this assessment). - 3.3.5.
-Each Member of the Board of Directors shall declare all its financial affiliations with the Company before his/her appointment.
-Any conviction or prosecution by final judgment for offenses relating to financial crime shall constitute grounds for the termination of such Member's term of office.
+At least the following factors should also be considered in the assessment of reputation, honesty and integrity: - a. any evidence that the person has not been transparent, open, and cooperative in his/her dealings with the competent authorities; - b. refusal, revocation, withdrawal or expulsion of any registration, authorization, membership, or license to carry out a trade, business or profession; - c. the reasons for any dismissal from employment or from any position of trust, fiduciary relationship, or similar situation, or for having been asked to resign from employment in such a position; - d. disqualification by any relevant competent authority from acting as a Member of the Board of Directors, including persons who effectively direct the business of an entity; and - any other evidence or serious allegation based on relevant, credible and reliable information that suggests that the person acts in a manner that is not in line with high standards of conduct.